You ask ‘em. We answer. Here’s the low-down from the top.

 We’ll let you know at least two months before your start date (your first rotation will be confirmed at least one month before).
 If you have any questions before then, please contact the future careers team.

 Our current grads and interns will be only too glad to give you advice.
 You can ask them via our Facebook group.

 We can’t wait for you to join either!
-Our interns will start on Monday 12th July 2021, and our graduates will start on Monday 13th September 2021!
+Our graduates will start on Monday 12th September 2022

 Salary payments go in on the 26th of the month.
 We’ll let you know the exact date before you start.
-Your welcome aboard bonus will be paid on this date too (month two for interns).
+Your welcome aboard bonus will be paid on this date too.